mhmoudGamea/tornado_movement_case_study/README.md

 - Receive **AI-generated (gpt-o4)** workout and nutrition plans monthly
 - **Stripe Subscriptions** for recurring payments
 - Real-time **chat** (one-to-one & community) with optimistic UI updates
-- Social feed: post sharing, likes, comments (socket-based)
+- Social feed: post likes, comments (socket-based)
 - Voice messages support in chat
+- User have the ability to subscribe with a coach
 - Built using **pusher_client_socket: ^0.0.5**

 ### Coach App